 If you don't have a pet but are tempted to get one after reading this blog, or you are thinking about getting another doggie friend for your pooch, think about adopting from one Council's animal rehoming centres, administered by Animal Welfare League Queensland.

-This blog was originally published in January 2020 and was updated in March 2020.
+This blog was originally published in January 2020 and was updated in March 2020 and June 2023.